Bubbling, Buttery, Sweet, Juicy Peach Cobbler, What A Blessing!!

-- Now cut in the butter & shortening until mixture resembles very large crumbs.
-(I use my hands for this.
-Don't overdue it.
-Mix just until combined)
+- Cut in the butter & shortening until mixture resembles very large crumbs.

 - Add in the ice cold water and stir just until combined.

-- Add in butter, lemon juice, cinnamon, nutmeg and sugar.
+- Add in sugar, butter, lemon juice, cinnamon, and nutmeg.

-- Stir over medium low heat just until sugar it dissolved and the liquid is syrupy.
+- Stir over medium heat just until sugar dissolves and the liquid is syrupy.
 Set aside.

 - Lay the strips in a crisscross pattern on top of the peaches and press the ends into the pie crust rim.

-- Drop a few pieces of butter on the pie and sprinkle with the cinnamon sugar mixture.
+- Drop a few thin slices of butter on the pie (optional) and sprinkle with more of the cinnamon sugar mixture.

 - Bake for 35-45 minutes or until golden.